Thursday, 24 November 2011

 I've been to Hasselblad events in other places in Europe as well, as i mentioned.
 However, i kinda had high hopes from Germany.
 Let's say they have a history of being well organized.
 This was clearly not the case.
 However well oiled the machines are, the presentation and basically the whole day, lacked any sort of coherence.
 You had to go around, asking for things about each camera, new lenses, new features, sync options and so on.
 Rather than having everyone sit down, listen quietly and then fiddle with the cameras, the Berlin team opted for something more towards the "Brownian movement" system.
 Not the ideal choice, by far.

 The models we shot were cool, the lighting was quite impressive (they also showed some Broncolors but really nobody figured they were commercial promotions since it didn't say so anywhere), the space was great.
 In the evening, we had the classic schedule: wine, dine and gallery show.
 Pretty good prints of some of the finalists, not all of them.
-And this is where i come to the end of the post but also to an issue i am curious about: One of the finalists,

 i've seen it in dozens of places, including Photomagazine and this year's Paris Photo Show.
 Good.
 Great.
 It means it's famous.
 Now the picture with the baby elephant with the exact same pose is Joachim Schmeisser's image.
 I agree that both images are good quality photographs.
 But, is it not awkward at all that they would pick an image which is post processed in the exact same way as a famous one?
 Same halo, same vignetting, same pose, same crop (if you look at the web pics, not my screen shot comparison).